 A Utah attorney claims the FBI edited some security camera videotapes from the morning of the Oklahoma City bombing before releasing the recordings to him.

 "Four cameras in four different locations going blank at basically the same time on the morning of April 19, 1995.
 There ain’t no such thing as a coincidence,” Jesse Trentadue told The Associated Press Sunday.
 "The interesting thing is they spring back on after 9:02,” he said.
 "The absence of footage from these crucial time intervals is evidence that there is something there that the FBI doesn’t want anybody to see.”
 Trentadue is conducting a personal inquiry into the attack.
 Trentadue made similar statements to The Oklahoman in the weeks before giving the newspaper copies of the security camera recordings.
 He provided them because of their historical value.
 The recordings cover hours.
 The Oklahoman Sunday put online excerpts from the recordings from cameras at Southwestern Bell and the public library.
-Oklahoma City Bombing
+None of the recordings show the bomb truck exploding outside the Alfred P. Oklahoma City Bombing